If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 How I adapted my writing.

-I certainly didn’t start to dumb down my writing based on this information.
+I certainly didn’t want to lower the reading level or grade of my writing based on this information.

-But where possible, I try to simplify some parts of a text to make it easier to read for all my readers.
+But where possible, I try to simplify some parts of a text to make it easier for all my readers.

 As a rule of thumb, I usually aim for a Flesch reading ease score of around 75 for my articles.